boris-gans/tricount_dupe/README.md

 - Persistent user sessions via local storage
 - Database integration with SQLAlchemy models
 - API endpoints defined with FastAPI and validated with Pydantic
+- Database migrations for updating schema using Alembic
 <!-- - (More features will be expanded here in the future…)   -->

 ---